Martyrs Real Heroes Of Country: Defence Minister - UrduPoint

 Martyrs Real Heroes Of Country: Defence Minister

-SIALKOT, (UrduPoint / Pakistan Point News - 29th Jun, 2023 ) :Federal Minister for Defence Khawaja Muhammad Asif has said that martyrs who sacrificed their lives to protect the beloved country are the real heroes and nation should remember their sacrifices.
+SIALKOT, (UrduPoint / Pakistan Point News - 30th Jun, 2023 ) :Federal Minister of Defence, Khawaja Muhammad Asif has said that martyrs who sacrificed their lives to protect the beloved country are the real heroes and nation should remember their sacrifices.

 Talking to the media after the inauguration of 'Wall of Sialkot' here at Chowk Allama Iqbal last night, he prayed that Almighty Allah always keeps Pakistan happy and prosperous, saying that it was important for nations to be associated with history as the nations that forget their benefactors lose their justification for living.